 Protection International Indonesia discussed the state of human rights defenders with the Jakarta Post:

-Government still lacks in protection of rights activists
+The government still lacks protection of rights activists

 The Jakarta Post